zealotzy/hello-world/README.md

 # hello-world
-Try github in a nomal way
+Try github in a normal way